MitchellBradley1/FinalProject/SRS.md

   * **Preconditions:** The website must ahve a comment section and for the comment entered to be posted on the website.
   * **Postconditions:** The comment entered by the user needs to be posted and be able to be seen on the website.

+Darwin Peraza:

-  **UC-Login**
+*  **UC-Login**
-   **Description:** The user inputs both a valid email and password consistent with a user in the database to login to our website.
+   *  **Description:** The user inputs both a valid email and password consistent with a user in the database to login to our website.
-   **Actors:** The customer
+   *  **Actors:** The customer
-   **Preconditions:** The customer must have already registered with a valid email and password.
+   *  **Preconditions:** The customer must have already registered with a valid email and password.
 Then login with the appropriate credentials.
-   **Postconditions:** The customer must be logged into their account.
+   *  **Postconditions:** The customer must be logged into their account.

- **UC-SignUp**
+* **UC-SignUp**
-   **Description:** The user must create an account with the site using name, valid email, and valid password.
+   *  **Description:** The user must create an account with the site using name, valid email, and valid password.
-   **Actors:** The customer
+   *  **Actors:** The customer
-   **Preconditions:** The user must have a valid email that can recieve emails.
+   *  **Preconditions:** The user must have a valid email that can recieve emails.
 A password that fits safety constraints, and a name to attatch to the account.
-   **PostCondition:** The user must be logged in with their account and have their previous wishlist load as well as cart if anything wasn't removed from last login session.
+   *  **PostCondition:** The user must be logged in with their account and have their previous wishlist load as well as cart if anything wasn't removed from last login session.

 ## User Stories